jonhare/COMP3204/cw/coursework1-faq.md

 Let us know of any problems you encounter issues or have questions & we'll add them to the list below:

+##I've found a bug in the tutorial!
+Try looking in the development version here: http://openimaj.github.io/openimaj/tutorial and see if it has been fixed.
+If not, let us know via email or create a pull request on GitHub with a fix :)

 ##Problems with Maven:
 ###Error building pom:
 If you get a error message saying there was an error building the pom that looks like this: